AlbinEriksson/PokeyPoke-ASL/README.md

    * Automatically starts timer when you start moving
  * Split when picking up the spear
  * Split when collecting a gem
-   * You can individually select gem types: blue, red, green and black
+   * You can individually select gem types: blue, ruby, emerald and black
  * Split when entering another area

 ## How to install